Kaikōura area fishing rules

 Recreational fishing rules for the Kaikōura area, including closures, restrictions, and other important notices.

-Due to the earthquake of 14 November 2016, fisheries in the Kaikōura and Cape Campbell regions are closed:
+Due to the earthquake of 14 November 2016, fisheries in the Kaikōura and Marfells Beach regions are closed:

-- Collection of shellfish and seaweed is prohibited between Marfells Beach and the Conway River out to a distance of 4 nautical miles.
+- Gathering of shellfish and seaweed is prohibited between Marfells Beach and the Conway River out to a distance of 4 nautical miles from shore.

 Details of closures, including maps of the closed areas, are in the box called 'Closures and restrictions'

 What you need to know